 We didn’t get to spend a lifetime with Noah, but we are so grateful to The Women’s, especially the NICU team, for the time we were able to have with him.

-Despite no longer being in our arms, Noah is a much-loved member of our family.
+Noah is a much-loved member of our family despite no longer being in our arms.
 We want to talk about him and the amazing impact his life had on our family.
-Instead of announcing the birth our baby, there is a silence around the death of a child like no other.
-Yes, for death caused by old age or illness there is a certain type of silence.
+Instead of announcing the birth of our baby, we had to announce his death.
+Yes, there is a particular type of silence for death caused by old age or illness.

 But, when a baby dies, the silence is deafening.